London to Poland by Train in the Sixties and Seventies

 Arrival at Kraków Railway Station in Poland

-Arrival in Kraków was always memorable as I knew a family welcoming committee would be waiting to whisk me home for, by then, much needed rest and food.
+Arrival in Kraków was always memorable, as I knew a family welcoming committee would be waiting to whisk me home for a much-needed rest and food.

 Kraków Railway Station in 2010.